Merkel vows to hit 2% NATO spending target 'by early 2030s' | DW | 27.11.2019

 Read more: Optimistic US, pessimistic Germany differ on relationship status: survey

-"It would be great if Germany took up its role as one of the leaders of the world," Robert O'Brien, the national security counselor to US President Donald Trump, told the German daily Bild in an interview.
+Merkel's vow is likely to please US allies.
+Before the German leader addressed the Bundestag on Wednesday, Robert O'Brien, the national security counselor to US President Donald Trump, welcomed Germany's commitment to NATO, in an interview with the German daily Bild.

-As an economic power house, "Germany has a duty to invest appropriately in defense for the benefit of its own defense and the defense of its alliance partners," he said.
+Overall, the US provides roughly 22% of NATO's direct budget.
+The budget is based off a formula that takes into consideration the national income of member states.

 mvb/stb (AFP, Reuters)